sri-harin/sri-harin/README.md

 🚀 Currently building projects in Data Analytics, Data Visualization, and Business Intelligence.

-🎯 Career Goal: To become a Data Analyst and contribute to data-driven decision making.
+🎯 Career Goal: To become a Data Analyst and leverage data-driven insights to solve real-world business problems.

 ---